Documentation and Training

-SMU uses Wordpress for its blogging platform and is available at blog.smu.edu.
-Traditionally, blogs display content in reverse chronological order and remains fixed after publishing.
-This content can include traditional blogs, news sites, notification systems, etc. Blogs can also display static pages and be used as a replacement for static HTML pages.
+SMU uses WordPress for its blogging platform and is available at blog.smu.edu.
+Traditionally, blogs display content in reverse chronological order and remain fixed after publishing.
+This content can include traditional blogs, news sites, notification systems, etc., or replace static HTML pages.

 All existing acceptable use policies also apply to the blog server where they don't conflict with the above.
 Reference Computing and Communications Acceptable Use Policy and web appropriate use policies.

 |Discussion Forum|| While visitors can post comments on a blog entry, if allowed, the discussion may be lost under the original post.
 The blog system is not a threaded forum system, and its comment system was not designed to facilitate detailed discussions.
 The discussion feature in Canvas may be a more suitable solution.